JuliaML/LearningStrategies.jl/README.md

 ## MetaStrategy
 The core function of LearningStrategies is a straightforward implementation of the above loop.
-A `model` can be learned by an `LearningStrategy` or a collection of strategies in a `MetaStrategy`.  `data` is passed to the learning strategies differently depending on
+A `model` can be learned by an `LearningStrategy` or a collection of strategies in a `MetaStrategy`.

 ```julia
 function learn!(model, strat::LearningStrategy, data)